 How Long Is a 10 MB Video?

-Estimate how many seconds fit in a 10 MB MP4 or MOV at 720p and 1080p, and what changes duration when you compress video.
+Estimate how many seconds fit in a 10 MB MP4 or MOV at 720p and 1080p, and what to change when you need a smaller video.

-The form says “max 10 MB.”
+The form says max 10 MB.
 You have a three-minute screen recording.
-Will it fit, or do you need another export pass?
+Will it fit, or do you need another export?

-Many email gateways, job application portals, and school submission forms cluster around 10 to 25 MB caps.
-10 MB is a round number people search when planning attachments.
-Full context on provider caps: email attachment size limits .
+Many email gateways, job portals, and school forms cluster around 10 to 25 MB caps.
+People search for 10 MB when planning an attachment.
+Full context: email attachment size limits .

 The math behind video file size